Client Appreciation and Gifting Programs for Real Estate Agents

 Dialogue: agent

 • Hook: “I wanted to say a real thank you for sending your friend my way.
-That kind of trust is the core of my business.”
+That kind of trust is the foundation of my business.”

-• Build: “I am sending over a gift card to your favorite local spot as a small thank you for thinking of me first.”
+• Build: “I am sending a gift card to a local spot as a small thank you for thinking of me first.”

-• CTA: “When that next conversation happens, text me their name and I will take it from there.”
+• CTA: “When the next conversation comes up, text me their name and I will take it from there.”

 Moments to capture